FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY

 \subsection{Limitations}

-First, labels are prompt-derived; generators may fail to render requested cues, leading to label–image mismatch.
+First, labels are prompt-derived; generators may fail to render requested cues, leading to label--image mismatch.
 Second, taxonomies are coarse by design; many identities and intersections are absent or underrepresented.
-Third, culture is multi-label and cue-driven, so counts reflect prompt content rather than self-identified culture.
+Third, broader contextual descriptors in prompts reflect scene design choices rather than validated social labels.
 Finally, generator style and priors introduce artifacts that may confound downstream evaluation.